kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 can also be manually invoked by a human actor if necessary.

 The requester's responsibility is to communicate an intent to a pod that it should be evicted via the EvictionRequest, according to the requester's own internal rules.
-It should reconcile its intent in case the intent is removed by a third party.
-And it should remove its intent when the eviction request is no longer necessary.
+It should ensure that the intent is up to date and remove it when the eviction request is no longer necessary.

 Example eviction request triggers:
 - Node maintenance controller: node maintenance triggered by an admin.